python-pillow/Pillow/Tk/README.rst

 This patch kit boosts performance for 16/24-bit displays.
-The first patch is required on Tk 4.2 (where it fixes the problems for 16-bit displays) and later versions, with the exception for Tk 8.0b1 where Sun added something similar themselves, only to remove it in 8.0b2.
+The first patch is required on Tk 4.2 (where it fixes the problems for 16-bit displays) and later versions.
 By installing both patches, Tk's PhotoImage handling becomes much faster on both 16-bit and 24-bit displays.
 The patch has been tested with Tk 4.2 and 8.0.

 Here's a benchmark, made with a sample program which loads two 512x512 greyscale PGM's, and two 512x512 colour PPM's, and displays